 By cranking the ratchet, the strap wrapped around the ratchet is attached to a spring, which thus puts tension on the spring, priming the mechanism.
 The spring is attached to the upper end of the arm, while the lower end of the arm presses up against the trigger.
 Thus, as soon as the trigger is pulled, the mechanism will actuate, with the spring recompressing and the arm swinging forward.

-To solve the problem of the broken arm, we researched what materials could withstand high impact stress, and came up with a few options: aluminum, and polyeurathane.
+Unfortunately, after our initial test, the acrylic arm snapped, likely due to its poor impact strength at our speed.
+We expected it to be stronger than MDF but our suspicion was proven false.
+So, I researched what materials could withstand high impact stress, and came up with a few options: aluminum, and polyeurathane.
 While aluminum would be preferred for a realistic scenario, it was not within our budget to have a custom cut piece of aluminum in our build.
-Thus, we sourced a cutting board from our local hardware store made of polyeurathane, and using a combination of a band saw, drill press, and printed/cut solidworks drawing, we produced a new arm.
+Thus, I sourced a cutting board from our local hardware store made of polyeurathane, and using a combination of a band saw, drill press, and printed/cut solidworks drawing, I produced a new arm.My groupmate Asher was in charge of filming the video below, which thouroughly explains the design process we went through, and contains a tutorial for how to use the device.
+Part of the exploded view mentioned above is also included.

 There are various ways to get water to drain out of a planter, but it is important that the rope which the planter hangs from doesn't block the access to the water.
 My initial idea was to utilize a mouth-like hole underneath a grate near the bottom of the planter, so the planter could be split into two sections: one for the plant and dirt, and the other for the water drainage.
 The water could pass through the grate, but the large pieces of gravel at the bottom of the dirt couldn't, and the gravel would hold the dirt above it and prevent it from washing through the grate.